 No names have been officially announced for the Love Island 2019 cast yet but there have been rumours.

-Meanwhile, Love Island bosses have announced plans for more support for contestants who sign up once they leave the villa.
+Whoever does make the cast, Love Island bosses have announced plans for more support for contestants who sign up once they leave the villa.

 ITV said: "We will be delivering bespoke training to all future Islanders to include social media and financial management.